naghambaba1/naghambaba1/README.md

  # Hello, world! 💫

- ## Welcome to my GitHub profile!
+ ## Welcome to my GitHub profile

   ## Who am i? ⭐️

         Hi, I'm Nagham al Baba!
-I'm anFirst -year Computer Science student at York university ,selected student into the Foundations track of the MIT Emerging Talent Program for Computer Science and Data Science
+I'm anFirst -year Computer Science student at York university
+        ,selected student into the Foundations track of the MIT Emerging Talent Program for Computer Science and Data Science

--🌍 Dedicated to developing impactful and purpose-driven web applications.
+-🌍 Dedicated to developing impactful and purpose-driven web applications

-- 🌱 I aim to use my knowledge and experience to create solutions that help the world, focusing on
+- 🌱 I aim to use my knowledge and experience to create solutions that

+   help the world,focusing on

 - 💊 Public Health

 - 👓 Entertainment

 ---